DimasAdinugroho/machine-learning-nanodegree/projects/Restaurant Forecasting/README.md

 $P_i$ is your prediction of visitors.
 $\alpha_i$ is the actual number of visitors.
 $log(x)$ is the natural logarithm of x

-## Project Design
-This project is divided into 3 sections:

-### Data Exploration:
-Before making some predictions, we need to properly understand and get the insight from Restaurants Forecasting's dataset.
-By doing data exploration, we poke around the data and getting a sense of what happen in the data.
-Due to data comes from different sources, we might have to use query and merge data  to get more insight.
-Also, to make better model, it will be useful to get some basic statistics, plot the data, and understand the features that correlated to the customer visits.

-###  Statistical Approach
-To forecast something, we need to understand the several factors that affect it.
-A good forecasting captures the patterns and relationship between variables and historical data that impact future events, not only random fluctuation or noise.
-To understand the pattern and behaviors in time-series data, we need to split the data into several components and then analyze each component.

-Most of the statistical approach only use historical data to predict the future.
-By identifying the historical pattern, we can reconstruct data and use it to forecast the future.
-ARIMA model able to explain the trend and seasonality pattern from the historical data and reconstructed it.
-It is a popular and traditional method for forecasting time series data.
-Usually, when people come into time-series problem, this approach is preferable and already widely used.

-We start with understanding the pattern from ACF and PACF plot.
-ACF and PACF is a tool that used to identify the historical pattern from time series, how much related is the data from its past.
-By understanding this plot, we can try to do a simple forecasting model.
-After that, we try to tune the parameters and adding some features to make better predictions.

-### Machine Learning Approach

-Machine Learning can be used for forecasting a time series model.
-What makes time series different from the normal regression is that they are **time-dependent**.
-The basic assumption of regression is that the observation is independent with each other.
-Time series data also have some non-linear pattern in it, for example, seasonal and trends.
-To make it into regression problem, we need to capture the patterns and include them in the feature.

-XGBoost algorithm can be used to solve the problem with regression method.
-It is a popular algorithm and usually used for kaggle competition because of its flexibility and predictive power.
-The only problem to use XGBoost is that there are many hyper-parameters that can be tuned to improve the model.
-After we create a simple model, we will try to tune the hyper-parameters by using grid search to improve the model.